harsha-yuvaraj/harsha-yuvaraj/README.md

-Hello, world!
+Hello and welcome!
 I’m Harsha, current BS/MS student in Computer Science and Algorithms teaching assistant at the University of South Florida.
 I am actively seeking **2025 SWE internships** and would love to connect — **[LinkedIn](https://www.linkedin.com/in/harsha-yuvaraj/)**.

 Please get in touch if you’d like to discuss opportunities or collaborate!